Land Shaping People

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Ecosystem Farm (here, next to this marker); Welcome to the Visitor Center (a few steps from this marker); People Shaping the Land (a few steps from this marker); Cherished Homeland (within shouting distance of this marker); John Smith Explores the Chesapeake (within shouting distance of this marker); Join the Adventure (within shouting distance of this marker); Traveling on the Potomac River (about 400 feet away, measured in a direct line); Potomac Heritage (about 700 feet away).
+Ecosystem Farm (here, next to this marker); Welcome to the Visitor Center (a few steps from this marker); People Shaping the Land (a few steps from this marker); Pumpkin Ash Trail (within shouting distance of this marker); Cherished Homeland (within shouting distance of this marker); John Smith Explores the Chesapeake (within shouting distance of this marker); Join the Adventure (within shouting distance of this marker); The National Colonial Farm (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Accokeek.

 Credits.
-This page was last revised on August 3, 2016.
-This page originally submitted on August 2, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 117 times since then and 11 times this year.
+This page was last revised on June 12, 2020.
+It was originally submitted on August 2, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 152 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 2, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.